anand-kumar007/anand-kumar007/README.md

 My Name is Anand and I am currently studying at the National Institute of Technology Karnataka Pursuing my B.tech in IT branch and minor in Management.  :round_pushpin:

-I am Interesed in Web Development and Machine Learning. :gem:
+I am Interesed in Web Development and AI. :gem: